• Skip to main content

 • In your stand or hand-held mixer, add the butter and cream cheese and blend on medium speed till smooth, about 2 minutes. *If your butter and cream cheese are still really cold, a trick I do is put my hands around the bottom of the mixer bowl to help warm up the butter and cream cheese.
 Keep moving your hands around the bowl to warm the whole bowl up.
 I turn off the mixer and scrape down the side.

-• Preheat your oven to 350°, and line 2 cookie sheet pans with parchment paper.
+• Preheat your oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
 Using a medium cookie scoop, add 12 mounds to a pan.
 Since I am adding icing to this cookie, I want to flatten the tops just a little.
-I take a water glass with a flat bottom and gently press down the tops, so they are not as round.
-A tip for using the glass, *I find it sticks to the cookie dough, so I have a wet paper towel next to me and run the bottom of the glass along with the wet paper towel between flatting each cookie.
-Bake 1 pan at a time for 11-13 minutes.
-After taking the pan out of the oven, move to a cooling rack.
+So, I take a water glass with a flat bottom and gently press down the tops, so they are not as round.
+A tip for using the glass, *I find it sticks to the cookie dough, so I have a wet paper towel next to me and run the bottom of the glass across a damp paper towel between flatting each cookie.
+Bake for 11-13 minutes at 350°F (175°C or 180°C).
+After taking the cookies out of the oven, move them to a cooling rack.
 Allow the cookie to cool completely before icing them.

 TOPPING

-• While your cookies are cooling, cook your bacon until crispy and move to a paper towel to drain any grease off the bacon.
-After the bacon strips have cooled, cut them into small pieces, get rid of any pieces that did not render down the fat.
-You only want the meat bacon pieces.
+• While your cookies are cooling, fry your bacon until crispy and move to a paper towel to drain any grease off the bacon.
+After the bacon strips have cooled, cut them into small pieces, and remove any pieces that did not render down the fat.
+You only want the bacon meat pieces.
 Set the bacon pieces off to the side.

 ICING

-• In a medium bowl, add the melted butter, powdered sugar, Bourbon maple syrup, vanilla extract, and whisk till blended.
-This took me about 2 minutes or less.
-Make sure your cookies are cool, and spread the icing over the top of one cookie.
-Take some of the bacon bits and sprinkle them on top of the icing.
-You want to make sure the bacon sticks to the icing since it starts to harden not long after spreading onto the cookie.
-This recipe makes 2 dozen.
+• Add the melted butter, powdered sugar, Bourbon maple syrup, and vanilla extract to a mixing bowl.
+Whisk until blended, this took me about 2 minutes.
+Now, spread the icing over the top of one cookie.
+Next, take some bacon bits and sprinkle them on top of the icing.
+Press down lightly on the bacon bits to ensure the bacon sticks to the icing.
+This icing starts to harden not long after spreading onto the cookie so do icing and bacon on 1 cookie at a time.
 Enjoy!

 Nutrition